oblac/jodd-site/content/proxetta/1+index.md

 method code with adviced method invocation.
 In other words, it simply replaces method calls in target class.

-## Reasons why
+## Why Proxetta?

+First, *Proxetta* is developer friendly - the syntax is clean and fluent, what makes every-day development easy.

-What is unique is the way how pointcuts and advices are defined.
+However, what is unique is the way how pointcuts and advices are defined.

 *Proxetta* pointcuts are defined in pure Java, no custom proprietary notation is used.
 Therefore, any matching mechanism may be used: regular